github/codeql/docs/language/codeql-cli/using-the-codeql-cli/using-custom-queries-with-the-codeql-cli.rst

 Before running a custom analysis you need to write a valid query, and save it in a file with a ``.ql`` extension.
 There is extensive documentation available to help you write queries.
-For more information, see ":doc:`CodeQL queries
+For more information, see ":ref:`CodeQL queries
-<writing-codeql-queries:codeql-queries/index>`."
+<codeql-queries>`."

 .. _including-query-metadata: